simoncblyth/env/geant4/geometry/collada/g4daeview/material_pair_debug.rst

 Both end material check
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Pushing up to --max-slots 30 reduces asymmetry peculiarities at lot.
+Pushing up to `--max-slots 30` reduces asymmetry peculiarities a lot.
-Ten slots (which is effectively 8 slots) is simply not enough
+Ten slots (which is effectively 8 slots) is simply not enough.
+Pushing to
+`--max-slots 100` suffers from crashes when in animation modes and slow interface
+in other modes.

 With selection based on from/to materials.
 Peculiarities::